Analysis | What’s the UK Energy Price Cap and Why Is It Rising?

 2. What doesn’t it do?

 A common misconception is that the measure limits how high a household’s bill will be.
 But it doesn’t, since the total will in most cases still depend on how much energy that household actually consumes.
 The cap set by Ofgem is expressed in terms of average energy bills, not an absolute ceiling.
-That cap is forecast to be raised on Friday to £3,554 ($4,185), effective Oct.
-1, according to Cornwall Insight Ltd. That’s up from £1,971 pounds in force since April.
+That cap was raised on Aug.
+26 to a record £3,549 ($4,188), effective Oct.
+1. That was up from £1,971 pounds in force since April.

 3. Has it peaked yet?